LoginRadius/engineering-portal/content/growth/authentication-mainstream-marketers-benefit/index.md

 category: ["customer authentication", "email authentication", "customer acquisition"]
 author: "Grigori Monaselidze"
 description: "With digital businesses taking over the entire industry, improving customer authentication and email communication with customers has never been more important to maintaining a successful business.
 This blog explains how authentication can help you increase your customer acquisition."
-metatitle: "Authentication is Now Mainstream: Can Marketers Benefit?"
+metatitle: "Why Authentication Is A Critical Customer Acquisition Tool?"
-metadescription: "User authentication allows marketers to better understand who their customers are and what they want.
-Learn how marketers can benefit from authentication."
+metadescription: "Customer authentication should be your biggest concern when it comes to online security.
+This blog also explains how email authentication can protect your brand."
 ---